-12 Little Weight-Loss Tricks Only Nutritionists Know
+12 Little Weight Loss Tricks Only Nutritionists Know

 There’s no single trick that works for everyone

-“I wish the diet industry would stop touting that weight loss is simply the result of eating less and exercising more, says New York City-based clinical nutritionist Jennifer Cassetta.
+If only the diet industry would stop touting that weight loss is simply the result of eating less and exercising more, says New York City-based clinical nutritionist Jennifer Cassetta.
 “For some people that do eat way more than their bodies need, then yes, this strategy can often lead to weight loss,” she says.
 “However, that is not always the case.”
 In other words, there isn’t one perfect solution—and the thing that might work for you may not even be on your radar yet.

 Indulge yourself from time to time